Admission Arrangements 2017/18

 If you would like to visit our school before applying for a place either telephone:020 8657 4038 and ask for Sue Walters or email her on email@example.com and she will send you an application form and arrange a visit.

 Here are our admission arrangements for 2018/19: Admission Arrangements SPS 2017-18

 Our school has a nursery class for 3-4 year olds, providing for 52 part-time places, of fifteen hours per week.
 If you would like to apply for a place for your child in our nursery class, please contact the school for further information, a copy of the application form, and the timescales for applying.
 If we receive more applications than there are places available at that time in our nursery class, we use the same admissions criteria as we use for reception admissions to prioritise applications.

 Parents should be aware that attending the nursery class does not mean your child will automatically transfer to the reception class at this school.
-You will still need to apply at the appropriate time for a place for your child in a reception class, using the council’s Common Application Form, as described in this prospectus.
+You will still need to apply at the appropriate time for a place for your child in a reception class, using the council’s Common Application Form, as described above.